bijayregmi/Shipment_Alerts_API/README.md

 You will see the JSON response

-Consume Angular4 Front End Component
+#  Angular4 Consuming API EndPoint

-Install Node.js
+1. Install Node.js

-Install AngularCLI
+2. Install AngularCLI

-Open ng-serve
+3. Open ng-serve

-Open web browser -> goto to this link http://localhost:4200
+4. Open web browser -> goto to this link http://localhost:4200